 A little while and the wicked will be no more… Proverbs 37:10a

 Can’t say that I blame him for being filled with fury.
-If a holy figure shadowed over me, tapping their watch to alert me that time was running out, it could make an otherwise calm-ish person such as myself a bit irritable, angry.
-Furious, even.
+If a holy figure shadowed over me, tapping their watch to alert me that time was running out,

 But therein lies one of the enemy’s greatest weaknesses.
 He is in a terrific rush, coupled with reckless thinking.
 And therefore – yay, home team! – it gives me an effective prayer strategy.